spruceUI/spruceOS-Installer/README.md

 ## To-Do

-- Clean up colors to better match the **NextUI** theme
-- Add the same output for all
-- ~~Show % for copying and extracting (this might already be a thing)  if possible~~
 - ~~x64 Linux hangs for a sec before ejecting safely, possible bug, it does eject though.~~ idk if this is really fixed it only happens sometimes for me?

 ---